AI Summary

 1. Per-model serverless rates published inline on the pricing page.
 Most inference middleware (Fireworks, Baseten) lists discount mechanics on the pricing page but routes to docs for per-model rates.
 Together’s inline display lets self-serve buyers compare model economics side-by-side without context switching — a pricing transparency UX advantage that materially reduces evaluation friction.

-2. Reserved cluster pricing ($4.99/hr H100) for 7–30 day commits.
+2. Reserved cluster pricing ($3.59/hr H100, dropping to a $3.09/hr floor) for short commits.
 Most platforms offer either on-demand (high price, no commit) or annual commits (lowest price, year-long lock-in).
-Together’s 7–30 day reserved tier creates a middle path: customers commit a week to a month, capture a meaningful discount over on-demand, and avoid annual lock-in.
+Together’s 7–30 day reserved tier creates a middle path: customers commit a week to a month at $3.59/hr — and step down to a $3.09/hr floor on a 91–180 day reserve — capturing a meaningful discount over the $3.99/hr on-demand rate without annual lock-in.
 This commitment-flexibility innovation captures large-batch training customers who would balk at annual commits.

 3. Code Sandbox as a non-token agentic SKU.
 Code Sandbox bills per vCPU-hour and GiB-hour — a fundamentally different metric than tokens — and Code Interpreter bills per session.
 Adding non-token SKUs to a token-dominated rate card lets Together capture agentic code-execution workloads without forcing customers onto third-party sandbox providers (E2B, Modal).
 The unified billing reduces vendor count for AI-native teams building autonomous agents.